-- To fully benefit from all the work you have done in the previous phases, you need to provide ongoing education for existing staff and training for new staff - You also need to periodically reinforce the importance of privacy to staff through such means as memos, internal newsletters, media-clipping services and internal case studies of both well-handled and poorly-handled privacy-related issues - Periodic reviews and audits of established policies and procedures will give you an opportunity to acknowledge good practices and correct poor ones - A periodic review of your policies and procedures will reinforce your corporate strategy - Customer satisfaction surveys will show you where you are succeeding and where you are not, providing you with an opportunity to fine tune your procedures if necessary

-The individual designated with responsibility for privacy protection should make a periodic report.
+- To fully benefit from all the work you have done in the previous phases, you need to provide ongoing education for existing staff and training for new staff. - You also need to periodically reinforce the importance of privacy to staff through such means as memos, internal newsletters, media-clipping services and internal case studies of both wellhandled and poorly-handled privacy-related issues. - Periodic reviews and audits of established policies and procedures will give you an opportunity to acknowledge good practices and correct poor ones. - A periodic review of your policies and procedures will reinforce your corporate strategy. - Customer satisfaction surveys will show you where you are succeeding and where you are not, providing you with an opportunity to fine-tune your procedures if necessary. - A periodic report should be made by the individual designated with responsibility for privacy protection.
 A presentation to senior management on the status of the program should include the number of inquiries, the number of complaints, and the outcome of the complaints.